mohamedhegazy010091-spec/B-J-Biscuit-Business-Analysis-Dashboard/README.md

 | **VBA (Macros)**               | Automation of slicers and actions    |
 | **Pivot Tables & Charts**      | Data aggregation and visualization   |

+---

+🌟 About Me
+Hi there!
+I'm Mohamed Hegazy, a junior data analyst who loves working with data to uncover patterns and insights.
+I’m passionate about turning raw data into clean, visual, and easy-to-understand information.
+I mainly work with Excel, SQL, Python, and Tableau to analyze and visualize data effectively.